haani-niyaz/devops-journal/_posts/2016-10-16-getting-started-with-kubernetes.markdown

 ## Objective

 This article is mostly a walkthrough in an attempt to learn Kubernetes.
 It is still in a work-in-progress state and the content may change in the future.
-I recommend doing your own research to support the material below.
+I recommend doing your own research to extend and validate the material below.

 ### What Problem does Kubernetes Solve?